MCSim: Licensing

-GNU MCSim is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+GNU MCSim is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or any later version, at user option.

-Platform Availability
+Platform availability

 The C source code is provided and can be compiled on any machine with a C compiler.
-The GNU Scientific Library needs to be also available on the target platform to use a few extra distributions in statistical models.
-To take advantage of the SBML translation capabilities, the LibSBLM library should be installed.
-Starting with version 6.0.0 the Sundials Cvodes integrator is also used.
-To take advantage of parallel computation (from version 6.2.0 on) a MPI library needs to be installed.
+The GNU Scientific Library must be available also on the target platform to use a few extra distributions in statistical models.
+To use the SBML translation abilities, the LibSBLM library should be installed.
+Starting with version 6.0.0, the Sundials Cvodes integrator is also used.
+To take advantage of parallel computation (from version 6.2.0 on) a Message Passing Interface (MPI) library must be installed.